 Over 60% of B2B marketers publish content multiple times per week on a regular basis.
 Not to mention, 89% of these same marketers have reported getting higher-quality leads as a result of effective and consistent content marketing.

-10. Keep Technology On Your Side
+10. Keep Technology on Your Side

 There is an obvious shift in focus towards the use of more technologically-advanced tools and resources that can enhance the B2B content marketing strategy in the new age.
 It is hard to attract new, high-quality leads without using certain technological tools.

 For example, 86% of B2B organizations use analytics tools to measure website and traffic success.
-A further breakdown of the most popular tools can be seen below:

 The Future of B2B Content Marketing